maxanthem/A7-PandaNotebook/README.md

 Print the template PDF [A7-PandaNotebook.pdf](A7-PandaNotebook.pdf) **double-sided** on an A4 sheet, **no scaling** (the template PDF is already A4).

 ### 2. Folding 📃
-Following the small squares printed with the numbers "1", "2" and "3", create the 1st, 2nd and 3rd folds.
+Using the small squares labeled "1", "2", and "3", make the three folds.
 For instance, the two "1" have to touch each other.

-**Remark**: Make the folds as precise as possible by using the middle line on the other side of the number, which becomes an edge once folded.
-Preferably don't use the outer edges of the A4 sheet, because most printers don't perfectly center prints.
+**Remark**: Use the center line on the reverse side of each number as a guide; it becomes the edge once folded.
+Avoid using the sheet’s outer edges as reference points; most printers don’t perfectly center prints.

 ### 3. Stapling 📌

 Using a desk stapler, or even with bookbinding tools (piercing awl, needle and thread), create the binding.
-If you use a stapler, I recommand two staples (each 2cm from the border).
+If you use a stapler, I recommend two staples (each about 2 cm from the border).

-**Remark**: If you stapler is too small to reach the middle line and you cannot open your stapler wide open, you can gently fold the pages without too much pressure to make it fit in the staple, as shown below:
+**Remark**: If your stapler is too small to reach the middle line, and you cannot open your stapler fully, you can gently bend the pages to make them fit into the stapler, as shown below:

 ![staple_fold.png](images/staple_fold.png)

 ### 4. Cutting ✂️

-Using scissors, or better: a paper cutter, cut few millimeters of the two edges that are closed to open them.
+Using scissors, or better: a paper cutter, cut a few millimeters of the two closed edges to open them.

-_Tada!_ You are now the happy owner of a tiny cute notebook that fits in your pocket!
+_Et voilà!_ You now have a tiny, cute notebook that fits in your pocket!

 ## Roadmap